Inflammation is the

 These foods raise blood sugar, stimulate the production of

-inflammatory compounds, and in the end damage cells.
+inflammatory compounds, and in the end, damage cells.

-Developing a Simple Anti-inflammatory Meal Plan
+Developing a Simple Anti-Inflammatory Meal Plan

 Simple Anti-Inflammatory Meal Plan